joshuaeckroth/cse230-website/lecture/syllabus.markdown

 shows you just tried every possibility.
 You will be graded higher if your solution is incomplete but intelligent, than if your solution is just a mess.
 Additionally, code that actually works (even if it's incomplete) is much better than code that has errors.
-Partial credit will be abundant, however.

 Most students say that programming assignments take longer than they expected.
 Trivial bugs in your code can cause you to waste hours